highfeature/hf-mcp-server-mas-sequential-thinking/README.md

 ## Release Notes

+### 0.5.0
+    - Replace Agno Framework by Pydandic-ai.
+    - Refactor the server
+    - Refactor the logging system.
+    - Updated dependencies

 ### 0.4.0
     - Added support for DuckDuckGoTools in Researcher agents, to make a web search Without API key.
     - Updated dependencies